stacks-network/docs/_org/explore.md

   </tr>
   <tr>
     <td>block</td>
     <td>A block is a complete record on the blockchain.
-A good analogy is entry in a diary entry.
-Each entry completes at particular point in time, contains one or more activities, and the activity took place in the past.
+A good analogy an entry in a diary entry.
+Each entry completes at a particular point in time, contains one or more activities, and the activity took place in the past.
 A block is a history of completed activity from a specific point of time on the blockchain.
 The sequential number associated with a block is called a _height_.</td>
     <td><code class="uk-text-small">1001</code></td>
   </tr>
   <tr>
     <td>transaction</td>
-    <td>A transaction is unit of work within a block.
-To use the diary entry analogy, a diary entry for yesterday may include a run to the lake, lunch as Spago, and auditioning for a movie.
+    <td>A transaction is a unit of work within a block.
+To use the diary entry analogy, an entry for Sunday may include a run to the lake, lunch at Spago, and auditioning for a movie.
 Lunch at Spago is a "transaction" in this analogy.
 Each transaction, like a block, has a unique value associated with it called a _hash_.
 You can use this hash in the explorer to look up the transaction.
 And, you can be confident that no other transaction has that particular hash, it is unique.</td>
     <td><code>000000007136b5c...</code>
     This hash is a partial hash, an actual hash value is very long.</td>
   </tr>